 Common goat diseases include:

 - Caprine arthritis encephalitis (CAE): Similar to AIDS in humans, this is an incurable disease that affects the goat's immune system.
 It is also highly contagious to other goats.

-- Caseous lymphadentitis (CL).
-This is a disease that forms pus pockets called abscesses around the lymph nodes.
-When they burst they infect other goats, and it is highly contagious.
+- Caseous lymphadenitis (CL): This is a disease that forms pus pockets called abscesses around the lymph nodes.
+When these highly contagious pockets burst, they infect other goats.

 - Coccidiosis: This is a parasite that infects the intestinal tract of goats (and other species) and causes diarrhea.